 My Journey into Photography

-I first became interested in photography at school when I learned the art of developing and printing in the darkroom.
-But it was not until the advent of the digital age that my photography began to take off.
-All my awards and achievements have occurred since getting my first digital SLR.
+I first became interested in photography when I learned the art of developing and printing in the school darkroom.
+But it was not until the digital age that my photography really began to take off.

-For all its basic functionality, the Zenit-E was perfectly capable of producing decent quality images.
-Its Helios 58 mm lens was a Russian copy of the Zeiss Jena Biotar.
-I took the Zenit everywhere, especially on school trips to the Peak and Lake District national parks.
-It was even used to photograph the Apollo moon landings from the TV, since there were no affordable video recorders at the time.
-However, the Zenit’s main weakness was its cloth shutter, which eventually collapsed beyond repair.
+For all its basic functionality, the Zenit-E was perfectly capable of producing decent images.
+The Helios 58 mm lens was a Russian copy of the Zeiss Jena Biotar.
+I took it everywhere, especially on school trips to the Peak and Lake District national parks.
+I even used it to photograph the Apollo moon landings from the TV, since we had no video recorder at the time.
+However, its main weakness was the cloth shutter, which eventually collapsed beyond repair.

-My next camera was a Praktica LTL.
-The Praktica was an East German-made SLR that represented a step-up in functionality and build quality over the Zenit.
+My next SLR was a Praktica LTL, which represented a step-up in quality over the Zenit.
 It was less “uncool” than the Zenit yet still cheap enough to buy on a student budget.
-But, like the Zenit, it had a good lens.
-I was happy enough with the Praktica and used it frequently until it sadly disappeared following a break-in at our student digs.
+Like the Zenit, it had a good lens.
+Unfortunately, it disappeared one day following a break-in at our student digs.

-After experimenting with a small digital compact camera, it wasn’t long before I acquired my first digital SLR, the Pentax K200D.
-It was also well-regarded in its day and helped me gain the LRPS distinction (see below).
-I still use it occasionally.
-But my first choice cameras are now the much more capable Pentax K1 and the smaller KP.
+After experimenting with a small digital compact camera, it wasn’t long before I acquired my first DSLR.
+The Pentax K200D helped me gain the LRPS distinction, and I still use it on occasions; but my first choice cameras are now the much more capable Pentax K1 and the smaller Pentax KP.